shuozhixu/CMS-MTP_2025/README.md

 - How does CSRO affect USFEs across MEAs?
 - In each MEA, are the two chemical potential differences unique?

 Here, we will investigate four MEAs, including MoNbTa, MoNbV, NbTaV, and NbVW.
 These MEAs were chosen for their stable BCC structures.
-The USFEs of the four MEAs have been calculated by DFT using their random structures, as
+The USFEs of the four MEAs have been calculated using their random structures, as

+- MoNbTa
-- [MoNbTa](https://doi.org/10.3390/modelling5010019): 1055 mJ/m<sup>2</sup>
+	- [DFT](https://doi.org/10.3390/modelling5010019): 1055 mJ/m<sup>2</sup>
+	- MTP:
 - [MoNbV](https://doi.org/10.1063/5.0157728): 1046 mJ/m<sup>2</sup>
 - [NbTaV](https://doi.org/10.1016/j.commatsci.2024.112886): 644 mJ/m<sup>2</sup>
 - [NbVW](https://doi.org/10.1063/5.0157728): 1008 mJ/m<sup>2</sup>